chabulhwi/chzzk-custom-css/README.md

 The file uses two fonts: [Victor Mono][vm] and [Noto Sans CJK KR][noto].
 Feel free to replace them with the fonts you prefer.

-I added a black background with an opacity of 0.9 to each item in the chat list; the background has rounded corners with a radius of 24 pixels.

-I enlarged all elements except emoticons in the chat, subscription, and donation messages by a scale factor of 4.
-The scale factor for the emoticons is 3.
+I enlarged most elements by the scale factor of 2.5.

 ## Screenshot